 The average hourly rate for a freelance graphic designer ranges from $20 to $160+, depending on experience and expertise.
 Entry-level designers can charge as little as $5–$20 per hour, while designers with more experience and expertise can charge $20-$160+ per hour.

-Some factors that can affect a designer’s hourly rate are the complexity of the project, the time frame required, the number of revisions needed, and whether the designer also offers other services such as illustrations or web design.
-When hiring a freelance graphic designer, you should discuss their hourly rate in advance so there are no surprises later.
-Once you know the hourly rate, you can negotiate a price that is acceptable to both of you.
+Some factors that can affect a designer’s hourly rate are the project’s complexity, the time frame required, the number of revisions needed, and whether the designer also offers other services, such as illustrations or web design.
+When hiring a freelance graphic designer, you should discuss their hourly rate in advance, so there are no surprises later.
+Once you know the hourly rate, you can negotiate a price acceptable to both.

 Logo Design: $150–$1400

 A simple logo design may cost as little as $150, while a more complex design may cost up to $1400.
 It also depends on whether you hire an experienced logo designer or a newbie.
 Keep in mind that some brands pay hundreds of thousands for logos.